LukasK/xq-reports/readme.md

 function(node()*, map(*)?) as map(*)*
 ```

-Takes all identified items within the context and reports them in form of a map with the following
+Takes all identified items within the context and returns one result map per item with the following
 key/value pairs.
 Keys are again bound to the `xq-reports` module namespace.

 * `$r:ITEM as node()`: The item to be reported (don't pass copies!)